 By shipping directly to the consumer, there are fewer operating costs, which equates to higher profit margins.
 This is one reason the company’s value has grown so rapidly.

 There are hundreds of razor companies.
 There are even some that deliver to your door.
 However, none of them offer prices as low as $1 per month.
 Not only do customers benefit from significant savings, but their monthly deliveries offer a superior shaving experience that the company describes as “delightful.”

 As a member of the club, in addition to receiving great products, you also get to belong to a special community of like-minded people.
 DSC leverages social media to build a smart, playful and stylish brand.

 Customers are also treated to a pleasing and stylishly-presented package every month.
 The contents are simple and inexpensive, but it manages to give customers a pleasant experience that they look forward to every month.

 Growth by word-of-mouth and referral

 The delightful experience of receiving and using exceptional products gives customers something to talk about, which leads to word-of-mouth promotion.
-Founder and CEO Mike Dubin recently stated in a CNBC interview that DSC gains about 50 thousand new members per month by referral.
+Founder and CEO Mike Dubin stated in a CNBC interview that DSC gains about 50 thousand new members per month by referral.

 Due to inexpensive and well-crafted details, the product manages to create buzz and it sells itself.
 A business model that’s built more on referral-based growth is more efficient and fosters a better experience for the customer.